-Focusing on input based metrics is important, as you want to make sure that you’re doing enough of the right things to get the results that you want.
+Focusing on input-based metrics is important, as you want to make sure that you’re doing enough of the right things to get the results you want.
 The trouble with these metrics is that they lead you down the path of focusing on activities rather than assets.

 You want to change your thinking to focus on the creation of assets.
-I’m going to use the example of a common marketing activity - a blog post.
+I’m going to use the example of an everyday marketing activity - a blog post.

 - Target to write one blog post a week

-- Promote the blog post 3 times on social media
+- Promote the blog post three times on social media

 - Keep your website up to date

-- Keep your customers up to date with what we are doing and selling
+- Keep your customers up to date with what you are doing and selling

 - Promote what you are selling